aidentmai/TestPilot/README.md

 - Created real-time test runner with structured output parsing for pass/fail results and duration metrics
 - Implemented API testing module to verify frontend-backend connectivity and endpoint health
 - Reduced manual testing overhead by enabling browser tests to run directly from web interface
-- Migrated from Laravel Dusk to Playwright for improved cross-browser compatibility and performance

 ## Technical Skills Demonstrated